 Remove the dough hook and cover the mixing bowl and machine with a large, clear plastic bag.
 Spray the dough with nonstick cooking spray and let rise about 2-4 hours.

-Make dimples on the top of the dough, drizzle on olive oil, and dust with black pepper and fresh herbs.
+Make dimples or little indents on the top of the dough and lightly press in cherry tomatoes in the indents, drizzle on olive oil, and dust with black pepper and fresh herbs.

 This recipe is for sole, personal use of visitors of BetterBaking.Com Online Magazine.
 Marcy Goldman/